NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 # 7 Advance

 All the following operations are based on the fit [T2 Steel Plates Astero](对应链接) in the Appendix.
 The valuable things could be stored in a Mobile Depot before the exploration in the advanced sites.
 Remember to save the location of the wreck after a loss, so that some valuable things could still be looted back.
 If you are using Stratios or T3C, refer to the data below and other ways could be found.
 For the main loot please read [Loot](对应链接).
 Sell those blue loots from the Sleeper Caches to the NPC.
 In the ingame market, the nearest NPC order could be found.
-Sell them at best on the way home directly.
+Sell them at best on the way home directly. <br>
 All videos for the advanced sites: [Here](https://www.bilibili.com/video/BV1NW411Z7Cq)

 ## 7.1 Ghost Sites